So you want to get started in the snow removal business but you’re not sure how to find the right snow plow?

 V-plows are designed for efficiently cutting through caked on snow in large areas.
 If you mostly do commercial work (parking lots, streets, etc.), you’ll want a V-plow.

-The point of a V-plow acts like a wedge and easily moves through those low, icy layers of snow on extended flat surfaces.
+The point of a V-plow is that it acts like a wedge and easily moves through those low, icy layers of snow on extended flat surfaces.
 They’re way more efficient than a straight-blade plow in that situation.
 You’ll also put less wear and tear on a V-plow in that situation that you would on a straight-blade.

 Using a V-plow is typically more complicated than a straight-blade plow.
 You’ll have to learn to use it.
 Employees will need to be trained and there will be a learning curve.
 A straight-blade plow requires a few minutes of training but (forgive the pun) is straight-forward to use.